ffTsuzuku/github_search/README.md

 ## Testing

-Testing is done via Vitest to run your test use `npm run test`.
+Testing is done via Vitest, to run your test use `npm run test`.